 An Affidavit of Merit signed by an expert witness must be filed with the Complaint.
 That means that your attorney will start looking for expert support very quickly after your case comes in the door.
 As tedious and expensive as this process may be, it ensures that by the time your case reaches the courthouse steps, it will have been thoroughly reviewed, and supported, by an expert witness.

-To support a medical malpractice claim, your expert witness must meet specific requirements, including be a licensed health professional, and:
+To support a medical malpractice claim, your expert witness must meet specific requirements, including being a licensed health professional, and:

 Practice in the same specialty as the defendant, if the defendant is a specialist.
 If the defendant is a specialist and is board certified in that specialty, your expert must match both of those criteria.
 For example, if the negligent physician is a board-certified urologist, your expert must also be a board-certified urologist.